in

 Conclusion

 It later became Datsun to distinguish itself from trucks and larger passenger cars.
-In addition, "are 'in Japanese' loss' and that did not fit directly into the company's strategy.
+In addition, "consist of 'in Japanese' loss' and that did not fit directly into the company's strategy.
 It was hardly surprising that the new Datsun Type 11 was almost a copy of the Austin Seven.
 An Austin engineer - hoping for expansion in Japan - already summarized all drawings and data from the Seven in 1929 in a book that "The British Light Car was called - left there.
 Only in 1935, when production was already well underway, did Herbert Austin find out, but did not take action because the Austin Seven would go out of production in the same year ...

 In retrospect, Herbert Austin would have been well advised not to take action, because in the early 1950s the Austin Motor Company entered into a deal with the Nissan Motor Company - which DAT had already taken over in 1934 - for the Austin A40 Somerset for the Japanese market.
 Such a success that the Austin A50 Cambridge followed.
 Incidentally, this brought a lot of knowledge to Nissan with which they could later produce their own Datsuns and say goodbye to the British car manufacturer in a responsible way.
 Nissan used the Datsun brand name until the early 1980s.
 In 2013 it was decided to breathe new life into the Datsun brand name.